ssyevuo/Flatdango/README.md

 # Flatdango
 This is a simple web application for booking movie tickets at Flatiron Movie Theatre.
+The live link is the following: https://ssyevuo.github.io/Flatdango/

 ## Features
 - View details of the first movie when the page loads.